SAP-archive/abnf-test-tool/README.md

      ...
    </TestSuite>`

-This helps the parser to disambiguate between rules that accept the same charactersequences; in this example between navigation properties with cardinality 1 and *.
+This helps the parser to disambiguate between rules that accept the same character sequences, in this example between navigation properties with cardinality 1 and *.

-If the parser successfully matches an entityNavigationProperty, it will trigger a callback that will check whether the matched character sequence is identical to one of the given `<Match>`es.
+If the parser successfully matches an `entityNavigationProperty`, it will trigger a callback that will check whether the matched character sequence is identical to one of the given `<Match>`es.
 If not, the parser will continue with the next alternative.